cnunciato/hello-pulumi-mcp/README.md

-# S3 Static Website with CloudFront CDN using Pulumi
+# S3 Static Website with CloudFront CDN using Pulumi MCP

 This project demonstrates how to use [Pulumi](https://www.pulumi.com/) to provision and manage AWS infrastructure for hosting a static website.
 It creates an S3 bucket for content storage and a CloudFront distribution to serve that content with low latency globally.